 Considering that these sites are free to use, why wouldn’t you want to take advantage of this opportunity to expand your business’s reach?
 But the algorithms running these sites all require companies to continually post to remain relevant in search rankings.
 Let’s take a look at the different opportunities each platform presents and how a social media assistant can contribute to your success in each circumstance.

 According to Meta, 3 million businesses currently advertise on Facebook, with 70% of them being outside of the United States.
 Add to that the fact that Facebook Marketplace has over 1 billion users and you begin to understand how crucial it is to have a presence on the platform.

-A VA can keep users updated on the status of the company as well as conduct sales directly via Facebook marketplace for a nominal fee.
+A social media assistant can keep users updated on the status of the company as well as conduct sales directly via Facebook marketplace for a nominal fee.
 You might also need help managing the customer community around your product, which is another area where a skilled VA can make a difference.

 There are over 55 million companies on LinkedIn today.
 Not only is this platform a great way to connect with people who may buy your products or services, it is also a phenomenal recruitment tool for finding new talent.

 A social media associate can manage your business’s presence on this platform, regularly publishing news of successes, new product launches, and even job postings.
 Your brand will remain relevant among active job seekers who can readily review information like benefits and company culture through detailed posts.